Noeruu/Noeruu/README.md

 - 👋 Hi, I’m Nurahmad Sollih
 - 👀 I’m interested in Anime, Music, And singing
-- 🌱 I’m currently learning About Pythob
+- 🌱 I’m currently learning About Python
 - 📫 How to reach me Talk With Me

 <!---